 - Tyran de Cassin (French)

 - Cool Facts

-- The ranges of Cassin’s and Western kingbirds overlap geographically and partially in elevation.
-Competition between the two species appears to be minimal in nesting and foraging habitats with ample insect prey.
-Cassin's Kingbird nest success is higher, however, in the absence of Western Kingbirds than where both species are present.
+- The ranges of Cassin’s and Western Kingbirds overlap geographically and partially in elevation.
+Competition for nest sites and foraging habitat appears to be minimal between the two species.
+Cassin's Kingbird nest success is higher, however, when Western Kingbirds are absent.